phthallo/ao3downloader/README.md

 ```
 where all works are separated by newlines.

-`python ao3download.py -source file C:/Users/USERNAME/foo/bar/path/textfile.txt`
+`python ao3download.py -source file C:\Users\USERNAME\foo\bar\textfile.txt`

-This will open the specified text file and save all the links inside as `.pdf` files in the `/Works` folder.
-If there are series located in this text file as well, they will be saved at `Archive of Our Own\<series name>\` instead.

 ## Changing default settings
 You can update the default settings for save location and filetype by using the following commands in conjunction with standard usage.
-This information will be stored in the settings.json file.
+This information will be stored in the settings.json file. **Your login is stored in plaintext since it's run on your device, so do not share your `settings.json` file with anyone.**

 `-save [SAVE]` [default is C:/Users/USERNAME/Documents/Archive of Our Own]

-`-filetype [{azw3,epub,mobi,pdf,html}]` [default is PDF]
+`-format [{azw3,epub,mobi,pdf,html}]` [default is PDF]

+`-login [LOGIN]` [default needs to be changed to access authorised works or bookmarks.
+Entered in the format username:password]

 ## Saving from your bookmarks
-Will be added fully later.
-Please note that your login is stored within the `.json` file so that it persists across usages; do not share this file with others.
-I will add an option to forget this later.
+In order to save from your bookmarks, you must have set your login using the `-login username:password` command.
+Even if you don't intend on saving from bookmarks, it's highly recommended that you do so in order to access works that may be restricted to logged-in users only.
+`python ao3download.py -login username:password -source bookmarks +`
+If setting your login for the first time or updating it, the login argument is compulsory for the download to work.
+Otherwise, it can be excluded.
+- Please note that large bookmark quantities as well as works that are exceptionally long will of course take a long time to download or result in ratelimits.
+I've only tried downloading my ~190 bookmarks in the background, which was successful.
+- Also note that the downloader doesn't seem to pull series from bookmarks, which seems to be an issue with the API used used.
+Downloading series using the `-work` command still works.

 ## To-Do List
 - [x] Allow user to customise locations of saved files.